 STEP 3: Lay the Weed Block, Then Paver Sand

 STEP 4: Cover in Decorative Rocks

-Don’t get it twisted–even though you’ve got weed black as a barrier to weeds, but only covers the weeds under the rocks.
+Don’t get it twisted–even though you’ve got weed black as a barrier to weeds, that only covers the weeds under the rocks.
 It has nothing to do with the little floating weed seeds that end up sprouting on your DIY stone walkway!
 LOL.
-It’s a lot of work to maintain a stone walkway, but if you keep up with weekly weed-killing or weed-pulling maintenance, your walkway can look nice for years to come.
+It’s a lot of work to maintain a stone walkway, but if you keep up with weekly or bi-weekly weed-killing or weed-pulling maintenance, your walkway can look nice for years to come.

 Environmentally, please don’t go and buy some RoundUp.
 That stuff is super toxic.
 To handle the weeds that will come, you can: